Jmeerhoff/Jmeerhoff/README.md

 #### NOW

-- 🎓 7th Semester at ORT University
+- 🎓 8th Semester at ORT University
 - 📱 Developing a multiplatform webapp with Quasar Framework
+- ✈️ Preparing for a University Exchange to Germany in 2023

 #### BIO